DocumentingHistory/Documenting-History/long-form-data/readme.md

 ### Learning Objectives:

-- Develop a name convention that promotes versioning
+- Develop a naming convention that promotes versioning
 - Create an offline repository
 - Perform a **Commit** in an offline repository
 - Prepare a submission to an online repository